hamlet-io/docs/docs/how-to/define/adding-env-vars.md

     mkdir -p myapi/config/settings/shared/default/app-apifunction-get/asFile
     ```

-    And add the certificate file to the directory
+    And add the certificate file to the directory.

     ```bash
     echo "my-public-cert-content" > myapi/config/settings/shared/default/app-apifunction-get/asFile/api-public.crt
     ```

-1. Now that the shared configuration is in place we can add the district specific configuration
+1. Now that the shared configuration is in place we can add the district specific configuration.

   Create the setting namespace collection for the integration environment in the default segment